techpines/asset-rack/README.md

 If you have "genuine" build issues, then by all means please use Grunt.
 You can even use Grunt with Asset Rack if you want.

 However, if you are only using Grunt to manage your static assets, then you should consider upgrading to a badass static web framework like Asset Rack.

+__Why is this better than Wintersmith/Jekyll?__

+Asset Rack is a static web framework, and at it's core there are only two core abstractions, the `Asset` and `Rack` classes.
+Wintersmith and Jekyll are high level frameworks that solve more specific problems.

+Wintersmith could consume Asset Rack as a dependency.
+If something more high-level fits your specific use case, then by all means that is probably a good fit.
+If you need the flexibilty and power of the entire Static Web at your fingertips.

 # License